The Manitoba Population Research Data Repository

 - Complete an annual study status report

-- Submit the annual study status report to Health Research Ethics Board (HREB)
+- Submit the annual study status report to University of Manitoba (UM) Health Research Ethics Board (HREB)

 - Send a copy of the HREB certificate of annual approval to the Provincial Health Research Privacy Committee (PHRPC)